 - TDS engaged the services of an industry recognised explosive engineer who was duly assisted by the TDS management.
 The dedicated pre-weakening team methodically worked to the strictest parameters to enable the exact execution of the pre-designed collapse pattern to be achieved.

-During the post blow down review meeting, the client & respective emergency services commended the professionalism displayed by the TDS team, moreover they commented on the simplistic methodical approach undertaken whilst maintaining care and due consideration to those parties affected by the exclusion zone.
+During the post blow down review meeting, the client and respective emergency services commended the professionalism displayed by the TDS team, moreover they commented on the simplistic methodical approach undertaken whilst maintaining care and due consideration to those parties affected by the exclusion zone.

 - All demolition drawings, superimposed over footprint of the site